Shreevallabh/NeuroScoutingUnityExercise/README.md

 - The game ReactRed parses the XML session file and checks for the following two attributes in addition to the default ones:
 	- If the color of the stimulus is Red or not.
 	- If the position of the stimulus is randomized or not.
 - The main logic of the game is in the file "ReactRed.cs".
 For each trial, if the "isRed" attribute is true in the session file, then the stimuluss' color is changed to red.
-Similarly if the "isRandomPos" is true then the position of the stimulus is randomized on the screen.
+Similarly if the "isRandomPos" is true, then the position of the stimulus is randomized on the screen.
 - Additionally, while checking the result, if user gives feedback to the red square then a proper message is showed on screen.
 - User's response time does not matter if the color of the stimulus is Red.
 Whether user responds early or late, it will still be counted as a failed trial case.
-- At the end of the game, all the important information in the log file.
+- At the end of the game, all the important information is written in the log file.